 But for the moon landing, Mad Men chose to have each cast member in turn sit before the TV and be awestruck by the event.

 I had always thought of the moon landing as just another of the many episodes that made up the Sixties, and frankly as more of a background story than a main event.
-By the time I was old enough to start noticing stuff like that, we were onto more somber things like Watergate, the energy crisis, and inflation.
+By the time I was old enough to start noticing things like that, we were onto more somber stuff like Watergate, the energy crisis, and inflation.
 Astronauts seemed part of the vanished past that included things like crew cuts and 39-cent gas.

 Of course, for the people living in real time through the Sixties, there might be reasons why the moon landing would have been legitimately miraculous, as opposed to someone like me who looks back with the luxury of hindsight and romanticizes the decade for all its chaos, its many protests, assassinations, riots, political dogma and fashion statements.

-In hindsight, we know where these events started and ended, but in real time, people had no way of knowing what exactly was starting or how far it would go.
+In hindsight, we know where these events started and ended, but in real time, people had no way of knowing what exactly was starting or how far it was likely to go.
 The Sixties were full of surprises, and not usually the good kind.
 The moon landing would have been the welcome exception.
 And when we talk about the moon landing, let’s remember we’re talking about an eight-day event in all, a mission fraught with uncertainty at so many steps along the way.
 There was the blastoff itself; then there was attaining lunar orbit; then there was the launching of the lunar module (“The Eagle”) from the orbiting capsule down to the surface of the moon; and finally the emergence of the astronauts from the module and the historic footsteps during Primetime Sunday.
 And then they had to do it all again in reverse.

 When was the last time a government agency was able to pull off something like that without a hitch?
 The mere fact of the mission’s success is enough reason for celebration, never mind the sheer thrill of witnessing the breach of that unthinkable frontier.